raulcano/docker-ip2tor-host/README.md

 # These are necessary for the docker container to connect to the host machine to open/close ports
 # Put your host's public IP here
 IP2TOR_HOST_IP=192.168.0.1

 # Only change this if you are using a different port for SSH.
 Otherwise, just leave this as it is
 IP2TOR_HOST_SSH_PORT=22

+# The user we will be login as via SSH.
+Tested only with the same user that runs docker.
+Not sure if with different users this will work
+HOST_SSH_USER=myuser

+# The path to the authorized_keys file in the Host machine, so we can add the key of the container there.
+Make sure the file exist!
+SSH_AUTHORIZED_KEYS_PATH_IN_HOST_MACHINE="/home/myuser/.ssh/authorized_keys"

+# The absolute path to where we will store the private key of the container, as we access from the Host machine (not from within the running container)
+# This must be the absolute path to the .ssh folder that is included in this git project
+SSH_KEYS_PATH_FOR_CONTAINER="/home/myuser/docker-ip2tor-host/.ssh/"

+# The name of the key.
+No need to change this
+SSH_KEYS_FILE=id_ip2tor_host
 ```

 ## Running the container